Walkout by Democratic reps kills voter suppression bill, but governor guarantees a revisit in special session

 HB 3979 in its original form was presented as a civics bill that required the teaching of several writings foundational to the birth of the United States.
 But House Democrats recognized that these requirements were just window dressing on the bill’s intent to stifle discussion of racial injustice; House members then added a slew of amendments of their own requiring instruction for writings on civil rights, slavery, Native Americans, Mexican Americans, and the labor movement.
 With the Senate’s action to save the bill, those amendments remain.
 Now it will be up to the State Board of Education to figure out how these topics will fit into the state curriculum.

-While the bill faced contentious debate over required curriculum, the true intent of it’s author—Rep. Steve Toth, Republican of the Woodlands—was to serve up a wedge issue for future legislative and school board races around the Critical Race Theory and the 1619 Project, which the bill bans from being taught in schools.
-While the Critical Race theory mainly explores the intersection of the law and race, and the 1619 Project essays highlight little-known issues around slavery, they nonetheless have become a target for conservative activists around the country.
+While the bill faced contentious debate over required curriculum, the true intent of its author—Rep. Steve Toth (R-The Woodlands)—was to serve up a wedge issue for future legislative and school board races around critical race theory and The 1619 Project, which the bill bans from being taught in schools.
+While critical race theory mainly explores the intersection of the law and race, and The 1619 Project essays highlight little-known issues around American slavery, they nonetheless have become a target for conservative activists across the country.